sillyhatday/GAMEBOY-MBC5-2MB/README.md

 **CHANGE LOG**

+10/03/23
+Updated the top edge cut drill hole.
+Doesn't quite fit in shells with the top stud properly.
+It should now, but is untested.

 05/03/23
 Update to V1.4.
 Changed some tiny errors in trace routing, invisible but bugged me.
 Changed MBC and ROM footprints to standard library footprints.